revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

 3. What do you understand by testing and unit testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Testing is the process of checking whether the application fulfills the requirements and achieves the desired functionalities.
-Unit testing refers to assessing an individual functionality or a unit of the application.
+Testing is the process of checking whether the application fulfills the requirements and achieves the desired functionalities.Unit testing refers to assessing an individual functionality or a unit of the application.

 </blockquote>
 </details>

 ---

-4. What Is A JUnit Test Case?
+4.What Is A JUnit Test Case?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-A JUnit test case is a test case written using the JUnit testing framework.
-JUnit is a popular Java testing framework that allows developers to write and run tests for their Java code.
-A JUnit test case is typically made up of several individual tests, each of which tests a specific aspect of the code being tested.
+A JUnit test case is a test case written using the JUnit testing framework.JUnit is a popular Java testing framework that allows developers to write and run tests for their Java code.A JUnit test case is typically made up of several individual tests, each of which tests a specific aspect of the code being tested.

 </blockquote>
 </details>

 ---

-5. Define automated testing in the context of JUnit?
+5.Define automated testing in the context of JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Automated testing in JUnit is that type of testing where one has the option to take support from tools.
-These automation tools would display accurate results which are suitable for the process of Java application development.
+Automated testing in JUnit is that type of testing where one has the option to take support from tools.These automation tools would display accurate results which are suitable for the process of Java application development.

 </blockquote>
 </details>

 ---

-6. What do you mean by Unit Testing in JUnit?
+6.What do you mean by Unit Testing in JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Unit testing is also regarded as the assessment of a single entity or class.
-We should be well aware of the fact that the principle of unit testing carries the utmost importance.
-With the assistance of unit testing, companies can give quality products to their clients and stakeholders.
+Unit testing is also regarded as the assessment of a single entity or class.We should be well aware of the fact that the principle of unit testing carries the utmost importance.With the assistance of unit testing, companies can give quality products to their clients and stakeholders.

 </blockquote>
 </details>